-THE LATIN SCHOOL OF CHICAGO
+HISTORY OF THE PARENTS COUNCIL of I"HE LATIN SCHOOL OF CHICAGO

 HISTORY OF THE PARENTS COUNCIL OF THE LATIN SCHOOL OF CHICAGO

 In the early days of the 1880's when the first Latin-to-beparents were worrying about setting up a school for their children, other subjects must have alarmed and distracted them too, for example the assassination of President James A. Garfield and maybe of Czar Alexander II.
 They read the "Memoirs" of the bankrupt and dying General U. S. Grant.
 In the Sudan Gen. Gordon had been killed but the tide of battle was turned by Gen. Kitchener.
 Chicago saw the Haymarket Riots, Baltimore had the first city electric railway, Geronimo, the Apache, surrendered and Sherlock Holmes appeared on the troubled scene.